Naorem Roshibina Devi

-Naorem Roshibina Devi is an Indian wushu player who competes in the sanda division.
+Naorem Roshibina Devi (born 30 December 2000) is an Indian Wushu player who competes in the Sanda division.

 Early life

-Devi was born in Bishnpur district, Manipur.
+Roshibina was born in Kwaksiphai Mayai Leikai in Bishnpur District, Manipur.

 Career

 In the 9th Asian Junior Wushu Championships held in Gumi, South Korea, she won a gold medal.

 In the 2018 Asian Games, she competed in the Women's sanda 60 kg event.
-She defeated Mubashra Akhtar of Pakistan in the quarter finals, which assured her a medal.
+She defeated Mubashra Akhtar of Pakistan in the quarter-finals, which assured her a medal.
 She lost to Cai Yingying of China in the semi-finals, and was jointly awarded a bronze medal.

+In September 2023, Naorem Roshibina Devi won silver in the women's 60 kg Wushu Sanda at the 19th Asian Games, Hangzhou, China.
+She lost to Wu Xiaowei of China.

+Awards

+She was conferred the Arjuna Award for 2023.